 Angela Besanger RD, CDE, CCRC, CCRA – Education Committee Chair

 Angela is a Certified Clinical Research Coordinator, Certified Clinical Research Associate, Certified Diabetes Educator and Registered Dietitian with 14 years of experience in both the health-care and pharmaceutical industries.
 Currently, as the Clinical Research Manager for the CPDC, Angela is responsible for managing the operations of clinical trials from study feasibility to study closure, including study monitoring, Investigator selection and training, quality system development, and vendor oversight.
 Previously, Angela has held roles such as clinical research coordinator, research site manager and project/program manager in Canada and the USA.
 Angela has broad experience in many therapeutic areas including Diabetes, Cardiology, Obesity, Oncology, Nephrology, Neurology, and Ischemic Stroke.
 Angela has been ACRP certified since 2006.

 Jill Hastings, MSc., CCRA – Member at Large

-Jill is currently working as a Clinical Operations Leader for PAREXEL International and has 14 years experience working for various academic, biotechnology, CRO and pharmaceutical companies.
-This is her 10th year working as a volunteer for the ACRP Canadian Chapter, was President in 2009 and has been a Certified CRA (CCRA) with ACRP Global since 2005.
+Jill is currently working as a Project Leader in Early Product Development for PAREXEL International and has 16 years of experience working for various academic, biotechnology, CRO and pharmaceutical companies.
+This is her 12th year working as a volunteer for the ACRP Canadian Chapter, was President in 2009, has been a Certified CRA (CCRA) since 2005 and is currently a member of the ACRP Meeting and Expo Planning Committee.
 Jill got her start in clinical research after completing a Masters of Science at the University of Western Ontario in London, Ontario and went to Washington University in St. Louis, Missouri to work as a Clinical Research Assistant.

 Franeli Yadao, M.Sc., B.A., CCRA – Member at Large